-Is your website compliant?
-Do you know if you are breaking any laws, or contravening the Terms of Service (TOS) of any 3rd-party companies whose products or services you do business with?
+Is your WordPress website legal?
+Do you know if your site is breaking any laws, rules or regulations, or contravening the Terms of Service (TOS) of any third-party companies whose products or services you are doing business with?

-Recent laws introduced in 2014 regulating how businesses promote advertising on their websites clearly state that if you promote anything on your site for commercial gain, then you will need to follow certain principles of disclosure to prevent enforceable orders being issued against you by regulatory departments, such as the Better Business Bureau, also known as BBB.
-Search online “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.
+Recent laws introduced in 2014 that regulate how businesses promote advertising on their websites state that if you promote anything on your website for profit, you will need to follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection departments, such as the Better Business Bureau (BBB).
+Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.

-- Any kind of advertising, e.g. Google AdSense
+- Any kind of advertising, like Google AdWords or AdSense

 - Retarget Marketing

 If your business online is not in compliance, you could also face a whole range of penalties, including fines, having your website shut down, even jail time!

 The purpose of this guide is to help make you aware that your website(s) are required to comply with legal requirements, the importance of being compliant with the terms of service of third-party providers whose products or services you may be recommending online, and that there are solutions that can help your online properties become fully compliant, such as the plugins discussed further below.